jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 ## Wrapping Up

-This is a simplified example of what a clean architecture would look like.
+This blog post is a simplified example of what a clean architecture would look like.
 However, I hope it was enough to help understand the benefits of it.

 Clean architecture is one of my favorite things I've learned about in the past year when it comes to pure coding.
 Even when I'm not using it, it shifts how I think about implementing code, abstractions, and adapters- where dependencies sit, etc.
 Even how I go about translating business logic into code such as having a representation of the use cases as a first class citizen of the code.

-Even with that glowing review, with my architecture posts, my point isn't to say every application should use a clean architecture.
+Even with that glowing review, my point isn't to say every application should use a clean architecture.
 While I think it's a very good architecture and should be considered when building new applications, saying all applications should be built using Clean Architecture would be very bad.
 An architecture needs to fit the application and the business to be appropriate.